-Facts about Flannery O'Connor, Novelist
+5 Fun Facts About Flannery O'Connor, Savannah Novelist

 1. Flannery grew up in Savannah's National Landmark Historic District.